-- Only Amtrak-issued knit caps and headbands may be worn. - If non-Amtrak ear muffs are worn, they must be black, gray or navy. - Knit caps, ear muffs and headbands cannot be worn when onboard the train. - Knit caps and ear muffs cannot be worn at the same time. - Conductors and Assistant Conductors are not permitted to wear knit caps. - Conductors/Assistant Conductors are permitted to wear Amtrak-issued headband under their hat.
+- Only Amtrak-issued knit caps and headbands may be worn. - If non-Amtrak ear muffs are worn, they must be black, gray or navy. - Knit caps, ear muffs and headbands cannot be worn when onboard the train. - Knit caps and ear muffs cannot be worn at the same time.

-4. Glasses and Sunglasses
+3. Glasses and Sunglasses

-- a) Glasses must be business-like and conservative in size and frame color. - b) Eyeglass lenses may be transitional or slightly tinted. - c) Glasses or sunglasses should not be worn on the top of the head, hats or caps. - d) Do not wear sunglasses inside trains or stations.
-(Certain medical exceptions may apply.) - e) Conductors/Assistant Conductors are only permitted to wear Amtrak issued safety glasses. - f) Eye glass chains must have a "break away" safety feature and be business-like and conservative in style and color.
+- Glasses must be clean, neat, and professional in appearance. - Glasses or sunglasses should not be worn on the top of the head, hats, or caps. - Do not wear sunglasses inside trains or stations.
+(Certain medical exceptions may apply.) - Only Amtrak issued safety glasses are permitted. - Eye glass chains must have a "break away" safety feature.

-5. Slides
+4. Slides